Meowzers26/ChromeTutorialReadingTime/README.md

 # ChromeTutorialReadingTime
-Estimates reading time for a webpage
+Estimates reading time for a webpage (currently restricted to Chrome Extension documetnation)